ZDSRInternational/zdsr-docs/Documentation/zd.md

 #### Practise the basic keyboard navigation

-Sections like this will give you some basic exercises in order to facilitate the knowledge you have gained when reading the previous section or chapter.
-Sometimes the exercises are simple and so answers for them are basically at your fingertips, and sometimes they might be a little bit harder requiring you to do your own research, either by going back in this book or reading any recommended material.
+Sections like this will provide you with some basic exercises, so you can apply the knowledge you have acquired when reading the previous section or chapter.
+Sometimes the exercises are simple and so the answers are basically at your fingertips, while other times they might be a little bit harder, requiring you to do your own research, either by going back in this book or reading any recommended material.
-This first exercise will be concerning launching the Zhengdu Screenreader from the desktop.
+This first exercise will be about launching the Zhengdu Screen reader from the desktop.
-A desktop is the area that is first visible just when your computer starts up.
+A desktop is the area that is first visible when your computer starts up.
 If you have installed ZDSR with default options, an icon for it has been placed on it.
 If you wish to open the desktop, press the "LWIN+D" key combination.
 Tip: The desktop is a special case of a control that is called a grid.
-A grid in this case means that you can move in all four directions, and so locating the icon you want might not be as easy. is there another way I can open ZDSR from the desktop?
+A grid in this case means that you can move in all four directions, and so locating the icon you want might not be so easy.
+Is there another way I can open ZDSR from the desktop?

 ### Understanding the "ZDSR Key"

-The "ZDSR Key" is a very important concept to master if you want to master the screenreader as well as possible.
-The "ZDSR key" can be thought of as a master key for ZDSR, meaning that most keys pressed with conjunction with this key will control a given ZDSR behavior.
+The "ZDSR Key" is a very important concept to understand, if you want to master the screen reader as well as possible.
+The "ZDSR key" can be thought of as a master key for ZDSR, meaning that most keys pressed in conjunction with this key will control a given ZDSR behavior.
 This explanation is a bit simplified, but for now it is enough to get you up and running.
-By default, ZDSR has three keys assigned for itself.
-You might be wondering: "Why three keys have to be assigned for the screenreader?
+By default, ZDSR has three keys assigned to itself.
+You might be wondering: "Why do three keys have to be assigned to the screen reader?
 Do I really have to learn all of them?"
-The answer to this question is rather simple and fortunately for you, while helpful, learning all three ZDSR keys is not mandatory.
+The answer to this question is rather simple and, fortunately for you, also helpful, Learning all three ZDSR keys is not mandatory.
 They are here for your convenience.
-If you need to work with just one hand you might be using the "CAPSLOCK" key as the ZDSR key, but if you need a more comfortable position you can always go for the "NUMPAD ZERO" key.
-With that out of the way, let's see what keys are assigned for ZDSR.
+If you need to work with just one hand you might be using the "CAPSLOCK" key as the ZDSR key, but if you need a more comfortable position, you can always go for the "NUMPAD ZERO" key.
+With that out of the way, let's see what keys are assigned to ZDSR.
-First of all, the "capslock" key: in most of cases it is the fourth key when going down from the very top left corner of the keyboard.
-By default it is used to make it so that capital letters don't have to be written by holding the "SHIFT" key/.
-It does not lose this function when being the "ZDSR key".
-When you press "CAPSLOCK" with any key which creates a correct ZDSR command, then it is intercepted and handled by the screenreader.
+First of all, the "capslock" key: in most cases it is the fourth key when going down from the very top left corner of the keyboard.
+By default it allows you to type a series of capital letters without having to  hold down the "SHIFT" key/.
+It does not lose this function when used as the "ZDSR key".
+When you press "CAPSLOCK" with any key which creates a correct ZDSR command, then it is intercepted and handled by the screen reader.
 Secondly, the "NUMPAD ZERO" key: it is generally the third key when going left from the very bottom right of the keyboard.
 Please keep in mind that "NUMLOCK" has to be off for the key to behave as a ZDSR key.
 If the "NUMLOCK" is on instead, this key will just type the number 0.
 The last of the three ZDSR keys is the "INSERT" key.
-It is located to the left of the "HOME" key so it's the top left key of the little rectangular block located above the arrow keys.
+It is located to the left of the "HOME" key, so it's the top left key of the little rectangular block located above the arrow keys.
 This key has no other special function in Windows, and so it is always reserved for ZDSR.

-#### Practising usage of the "ZDSR key"
+#### Practising use of the "ZDSR key"

 The point of this exercise is to make yourself comfortable with all three ZDSR keys.
 This exercise will be simple and easy, but it will let you see which of the three available ZDSR keys is the best for you.
 Press the "ZDSR+Z" key combination (substituting "ZDSR" with each of the ZDSR keys), then press "ESCAPE" and repeat the process for the remaining keys.

 ### Understanding the "ZDSR menu"

-Before diving into all the details of the thing, first we need to answer the question: "What is the "ZDSR Menu"?"
+Before delving into all the details of this topic, we need to answer the question: "What is the "ZDSR Menu"?"
 Imagine a central hub, from where all the commands can be executed.
 It's very much like a control panel of a washing machine or a dishwasher, where the series of buttons allows you to execute the devices' most used features.
 The principle works in the exactly same manner here.
 In order to open the "ZDSR menu" you need to press the "ZDSR+Z" key combination.
 Remember to substitute "ZDSR" with any of the three available ZDSR keys.
-After doing that you will hear the following prompt:
+After doing that, you will hear the following prompt:

 > ZDSR Settings(S)...

 This prompt means that your cursor is  on the "ZDSR Settings..." option, and its shortcut key is the letter "S".
-Remember that thought flow when analyzing further menu options, as it will be useful not only in ZDSR itself, but also in other software applications we will explore in this book or the ones you will use by yourself.
+Remember that thought pattern when analyzing further menu options, as it will be useful not only in ZDSR itself, but also in other software applications we will explore in this book, or the ones you will use by yourself.
 Menus have some nomenclature concerning them, but for now we need to learn only about one term.
 This term is "popup menu".
 A "popup menu" is nothing morre than a "child" of a main menu, or a "branch" of a tree.
 In our computer world it means that there's a new road in place of such menu, and so we can press the "RIGHT ARROW" to expand such menu.
 As a trivia its worth remembering that a "popup menu" is sometimes called a "submenu", so it's something smaller, branching of something bigger.
 If you would want to go back from a submenu though, you can use either the "LEFT ARROW" or you can "ESCAPE" from it.
-Even though the "ZDSR menu" has some submenus (three, to be exact), in this section we will not cover them, as options behind them are hidden for a reason.
-Don't worry though, we will be going back to the "ZDSR Menu" probably throughout the whole remainder of this book.
-This section is here to make you understand the concept well, as well as to create a little map in your mind.
+Even though the "ZDSR menu" has some submenus (three, to be exact), in this section we will not cover them, as the options behind them are hidden for a reason.
+Don't worry though; we will be going back to the "ZDSR Menu" probably throughout the rest of this book.
+This section is intended to to give you a good understanding of the concept, as well as to help you create a little map in your mind.
 We will circle important points of interests on it with time, but for now we will just mark some roads, so you know where to go and how to go back when lost.
 In order to navigate the menu, you use the "UP" and "DOWN" arrow keys, just like "NORTH" and "SOUTH" on the compass.
 If you encounter a submenu, you can expand it with the "RIGHT ARROW", or collapse it with the "LEFT ARROW", just like east and west on the compass.
 The below table describes all the top-level options of the "ZDSR Menu".
 As said above, contents of the submenus will remain hidden for now, yet you can explore by yourself if you so wish.
 Remember not to press the "ENTER" key on options you do not understand, as you can really break your working environment.
 Be careful!!!

 | Option name | Hotkey | Option type | Option description |